modular-magician/chef-google-storage/README.md

   result.

 * `project` -
+  Required.
 A valid API project identifier.

 * `predefined_default_object_acl` -
+  Required.
 Apply a predefined set of default object access controls to this bucket.
   Acceptable values are:
   - "authenticatedRead": Object owner gets OWNER access, and